3 Easy Ways to Enjoy Nature

 Ok, the title alone may cause anxiety for some.
 However, there is no right or wrong way of creating a Nature Journal.
 The best suggestion is to take an additional 3-5 minutes after your Ritual Sit or Daily Walk Outdoors and simply write down any observations you have.
 No need to be poetic or artistic, unless you feel inclined.
 The best way to begin is to make a list of 5 or 10 things you noticed, possibly include a fallen leaf or seasonal flower pressed into the pages.
 If you are more scientific, write down the temperature, season, times of the sunrise & sunset, phase of the moon, weather, cloud cover, and plants in bloom.
 Over time, these simple daily rituals will uncover hidden meanings in the movements of the outdoor elements.
 Those same elements that once felt 'foreign' or 'meaningless' will begin to guide you, pacify your thoughts, reduce anxiety, and renew a sense of wonderment and awe at life.

-*If you are interested in creating a Nature Journal or purchasing a guided journal for yourself or a child, please visit our bookshop.org store, where purchases not only support us but also help keep local independent bookstores in business.
+*Check out our curated list of Naturalist books, Adventure Travel, Historical Fiction or Nature Journals for yourself or a child, please visit our bookshop.org store, where purchases not only support us but also help keep local independent bookstores in business.
 A win-win for everyone!
 Click on the link below to see our curated book shop.